 Ben Wyvis’ brooding slopes and high ridge are magnets for hill walkers, and the magnificent views to Cairngorm and the Fannichs surrounding are amazing, as is the forested lower slopes where aspen, birch, and rowan grow beside a tumbling burn.
 Twitchers will be delighted to spot the dotterel, a rare migratory bird which nests in the fragile carpet moss of the summit ridge.
 Wyvis is a good half-day out; a lovely straightforward grassy Munro with amazing views to Scotland's most northern mountains.

-Stay close by: Dalmore House.
+Stay close by: Grand Victorian Mansion.
 Sleeps ten, welcomes two dogs.
-Within short driving distance of Ben Wyvis, Dalmore House is a magnificent imposing Victorian mansion house enjoying views over the Moray Firth.
+Within short driving distance of Ben Wyvis, Grand Victorian Mansion is a magnificent imposing Victorian mansion house enjoying views over the Moray Firth.
 With open fires in many of the public rooms and oil central heating, the house is warm and comfortable.
 This would be a great base for a large group planning to do some Munro bagging in Scotland.

 Creag Meagaidh – Glen Spean